phiana/speech-style-transfer-vae-gan-tensorflow/README.md

 The script is divided into numbered stages, so you can stop and restart at a particular stage of the pipeline by manually changing the value of the `stage` variable at the top of the file.

 Please note that the script assumes you are working within a `conda` virtual environment.
 The first stage installs `pip` using the `conda` command to ensure that the following installations will run without interruption.
 However, if you already have `pip` installed in your environment of choice and would prefer not to work in a `conda` environment, you can simply set the `stage` variable from `0` to `1` in `run.sh` prior to running it, which will skip this first step and begin by checking if the dependencies are installed in your environment (which, again, assumes your machine has `pip` installed).
 In case you do want to work in a `conda` environment, I suggest running `conda update conda` and `conda upgrade pip` before running any other files to ensure that the script will run smoothly.
-For the purposes of this assignment, though, I have already configured the environment so that it is not necessary to use a `conda` environment.
-In other words, everything has been prepared to run as expected.

-Please note that I have already run the bash script to stage `7` in the local class VM instance, and all needed files are contained in the directory `pja2114/speech-style-transfer-vae-gan-tensorflow`.
-If you wanted to train the model, set `stage` to `8` and run `./run.sh`.

-You will see a directory `data/`, which contains the raw Flickr 8k Audio Caption Corpus I used for training my model in the child directory `flickr_audio/`, as well as two prepared directories produced by the `run.sh` recipe (`spkr_1/` and `spkr_2/` containing `.wav` files for two speakers used in one-to-one training).
+After running the script, you will find a directory `data/`, which contains the raw Flickr 8k Audio Caption Corpus used for training a model in the child directory `flickr_audio/`, as well as two prepared directories produced by the `run.sh` recipe (`spkr_1/` and `spkr_2/` containing `.wav` files for two speakers used in one-to-one training).
 You will also see the preprocessed partitioned datasets for these two speakers (training, test, and validation sets) serialized into `.pickle` files.
-If you were to train from scratch, `train.py` would use these `.pickle` files to train a new model, but I do not recommend training the model on this VM instance, as it is a very computationally expensive with millions of parameters and definitely requires a GPU (if not several).

-#### Performing inference using my trained model
+#### Performing inference using a trained model

-Ultimately, I was able to train my model for 15 epochs with a batch size of 4 samples per iteration.
-The authors call for 100 epochs of training, so while my final model has not reached its fullest potential, it is still capable of performing the voice conversion task, albeit with some artifacts caused by some expected under-fitting.

-I have included the final trained weights for the five subnetworks used in my VAE-GAN model after 15 epochs in the directory `saved_h5_weights/pja2114_voice_conversion/`.
-You do not need to interact with these files directly.

-In the directory `out_train/pja2114_voice_conversion`, you will find two additional directories, `plot_0t1` and `plot_1t0`.
-In the spirit of CycleGAN, this model makes use of a cyclic consistency loss, which attempts to encourage the generator networks not to fall into the trap of mode collapse by always producing a single, realistic output that is guaranteed to deceive the discriminators (this is essentially cheating in the adversarial training process and leads to poor latent embeddings).
-The model does so by also attempting to take the generated, style-transferred output and reconstruct an original target.
+After training is complete, a directory `out_train/` will be created, in which you will find two additional directories, `plot_0t1` and `plot_1t0`.
+In the spirit of [CycleGAN](https://arxiv.org/pdf/1703.10593.pdf), this model makes use of a cyclic consistency loss, which encourages the generator networks not to fall into the trap of [mode collapse](https://developers.google.com/machine-learning/gan/problems#mode-collapse) by repeatedly producing a single, realistic output that is guaranteed to deceive the discriminators (this is essentially cheating in the adversarial training process and leads to poor latent embeddings).
+This outcome is enforced by attempting to reconstruct the original input mel-spectrogram using the generated, style-transferred output in the opposite direction of the pipeline.

 The `.png` files contained in these sub-directories are visual representations of the input log-scaled mel-spectrogram (one sample from the current batch) alongside the predicted style-transferred output (top row), and the cyclic reconstruction of the first output alongside the target spectrogram (bottom row).
-I have included these plots for just the last epoch of training.
-As you can see, by the 15th epoch, the predicted mel-spectrograms have improved substantially.

-Finally, to actually listen to audio samples of the voice conversion inference process produced by my model, please see the directory `out_infer\pja2114_voice_conversion_15_G2`.
-I have included these examples for convenience (but will also explain how to run the inference process yourself on the command line in a moment).
-In the sub-directory `ref/`, there is a `.wav` file of the original, true recording of an utterance by the first speaker.
-In the sub-directory `gen/`, you may listen to the styled-transferred output that my model produced of the same utterance, as spoken by the second speaker, only using the input audio file as reference.
-You will notice there are some artifacts, but this is due to only 15% of the intended training procedure being completed.
-Given 100 epochs, the model produces much more robust, realistic results.
-Nonetheless, it can clearly be heard that the model converts the original utterance to sound as though it was spoken by the second speaker in the dataset.
+Finally, to listen to audio samples of the voice conversion inference process produced by a model, please see the directory `out_infer/`.
+In the sub-directory `ref/`, there will be a `.wav` file of the original, true recording of an utterance by the first speaker.
+In the sub-directory `gen/`, you may listen to the styled-transferred output that the model produces of the same utterance, as spoken by the second speaker, only using the input audio file as reference.
 In the sub-directory `plots/`, you will find a side-by-side visual comparison of the original input mel-spectrogram and the style-transferred output mel-spectrogram.

-To actually run the inference pipeline yourself, there are two methods.
-First, you can change the `stage` variable in `run.sh` to `9`, and then run the script, which will perform voice conversion on a single audio file, and store the results in `out_infer\pja2114_voice_conversion_15_G2`, as explained above.
+To actually run the inference pipeline yourself, there are two approaches.
+First, you may change the `stage` variable in `run.sh` to `9`, and then run the script, which will perform voice conversion on a single audio file as an example, and store the results in `out_infer/`, as explained above.

-Alternatively, you can just run the following command on the command line without running the `run.sh` script, as follows:
+Alternatively, you can run the following command on the command line without running the `run.sh` script (the parameters below are simply to demonstrate the syntax of the inference command, but may be changed as needed):

 ```
 python3 inference.py --epoch 15 --wav 'data/spkr_1/2274602044_b3d55df235_3.wav' --trg_id 2